The Time Value Of Our Home

 Introduction

-In a tough and competitive property market, the amount of time a property sits on the market matters a great deal to its value, and the seller’s chances of achieving the best price!
-The time value of our home on the market is perhaps the single most important aspect of selling the home, yet is often an aspect that is underestimated and underappreciated.
+In a tough and competitive property market, the amount of time a property sits on the market matters a great deal to its value, and the seller’s own chances of achieving the best price!
+The time value of our home on the market is perhaps the single most important aspect of selling the home, yet is an aspect that is often overlooked, underappreciated and underestimated.
 Here I take a deep dive into this important aspect, as I believe that any homeowner/seller listing their home on the market should be fully informed.
-As we will find out in this discussion, time is an ally of the buyer and an enemy of the seller!
+As we will find out in this discussion - time is an ally of the buyer and an enemy of the seller!

 The general pitfalls of overly ambitious pricing or overpricing

-In previous sections, I’ve discussed that we can reasonably determine the value of a property by considering clear and attainable evidence.
-For example, we can reasonably determine a property’s value to be at around, say £1,000,000 if the comparables realistically support that value.
+In previous sections, I’ve discussed that we can reasonably determine the value of our home by considering clear and attainable evidence.
+For example, we can reasonably determine the value of our home to be at around, say £1,000,000 if the comparables realistically support that value.

-However, there are occasions when sellers will disagree with the determined value of their property despite the evidence supporting such value, particularly if the value doesn’t quite match up to their own expectations.
-In such circumstances, those sellers may decide to not go with the determined value or the supporting evidence; opting instead to price their property closer to their own expectations, which in many cases, means pricing it above the market value; in other words, overpricing it.
+However, inevitably there are occasions when some sellers will disagree with the determined value of their property despite the evidence supporting such value, particularly if the value doesn’t quite match up to their own expectations.
+In such circumstances, those sellers may decide to not go with the determined value or the supporting evidence; opting instead to price their property closer to their own expectations, which in many cases, means pricing it above the market value; in other words, over ambitiously pricing or overpricing their property!

-Those sellers opting for such an approach may be wondering, ‘why don’t we just try pricing our home above the market value to begin with; because we may be able to find buyers who are prepared to meet our asking price; or this will give us a buffer if buyers try to negotiate us down on the price, and we can anticipate accepting a lower offer; plus, we can always reduce the price later down the line if we receive no interest or offers?’
+Those sellers opting for such an approach may justify to themselves, ‘why don’t we just try pricing our home at £X (£X being above the market value) to begin with; because we may be able to find buyers who are prepared to meet our asking price; or this will give us a buffer if buyers try to negotiate us down on the price, and we can anticipate accepting a lower offer; plus, we can always reduce the price later down the line if we receive no interest or offers?’

-While it may be tempting to test the market with an overly ambitious price, I must bring to attention the following points below before diving into the main discussion concerning the time value of our home:
+While it may be tempting to test the market with an overly ambitious price and certainly understandable from the seller’s perspective to want to sell the property for the highest price possible, I must bring to attention the following points below before diving into the main discussion concerning the time value of our home:

-• Overly ambitious pricing; including baking in a buffer to allow room for a lower offer or a price reduction, is still a form of overpricing, which is almost always counterproductive to its intended purpose.
-Overpricing our home leads to missing our likely buyer pool (i.e. our most likely and promising buyers).
+Overly ambitious pricing; including baking in a buffer to allow room for a lower offer or a price reduction, is still a form of overpricing, which is almost always counterproductive to its intended purpose.
+Overpricing can put off, deter or discourage buyers and lead to our home missing our likely buyer pool (i.e. the most likely and promising buyers for our home).

-• Overpricing will likely land our home in the next price bracket above (where it doesn’t belong), where buyers will unfavourably compare it to better value properties belonging in that bracket that are more realistically priced for their value.
-In other words, our home will likely land in the wrong price bracket where it will be competing with higher and better value properties, making it less saleable or even unsaleable in that bracket!
+Overpricing will likely land our home in the next price bracket above (where it doesn’t belong), where buyers who are looking in that higher price bracket will unfavourably compare it to higher-value properties belonging in the bracket, especially to those properties that are more realistically priced for their value.
+In other words, our home will likely land in the wrong price bracket where it doesn’t belong and will be competing with higher and better value properties, making our home less saleable or even unsaleable in that bracket!

-• The type of buyers whom we believe have the means to meet our overly ambitious asking price tend to belong to the next price bracket above, and tend to be the wrong type of buyers for our home!
+The type of buyers whom we believe have the means to meet our overly ambitious asking price would generally have higher expectations (proportionate to the price) and tend to be looking in the next price bracket above (or at least be looking at truly higher-value properties in the same price bracket as our home), and are therefore generally the wrong type of buyers for our home!

-• Overpricing our home only to reduce later down the line diminishes buyer confidence due to social proof affirmation.
+Overpricing our home with the anticipation to reduce later down the line diminishes buyer confidence due to social proof affirmation.

-• Buyers will most likely try to negotiate us down on the price if they believe that we’re in a weak bargaining position.
-However, if we’re in a strong bargaining position, then buyers are much less likely to try to negotiate us down.
-In fact, if our home is priced correctly, buyers will be more inclined to meet our price even if we refuse to negotiate down.
+Buyers will most likely try to negotiate us down on the price if they believe that we are in a weak bargaining position.
+However, if we are in a strong bargaining position, then buyers are much less likely to try to negotiate us down.
+In fact, if our home is priced correctly, buyers will be more inclined to meet the price even if we refuse to negotiate down.
 Buyers are able to understand and recognise the true value of a property, thanks to the wealth of property resources and data that are readily and freely available.
 No serious buyer will decline to meet a fair and reasonable price simply because we refuse to negotiate down.
-In fact, when spurred by strong enough competition and demand, buyers are prepared to contest eachother, pushing up the price to meet or exceed a property’s market value, as it’s natural to perceive something as being more valuable the more people that want it!
+In fact, when spurred by strong enough competition and demand, buyers are prepared to contest against one another, pushing up the price to meet or exceed a property’s market value, as it’s only natural to perceive something as being more valuable the more people that want it!

-• Not every buyer is prepared to negotiate or make an offer in the first instance, and can be immediately turned off by the overly ambitious asking price.
+We cannot simply assume that with every buyer who doesn’t feel that the price is right, there will always be an opportunity to negotiate or for them to make a lower offer.
+Not every buyer is prepared to negotiate or make an offer in the first instance, and can be immediately turned off by the overly ambitious asking price.
 In fact, buyers may be dissuaded from making enquiries in the first place, simply writing off the property as overpriced - opting instead to move on and turn their attention elsewhere to similar properties that are more realistically priced.
 On the other hand, if we price our home correctly, allowing buyers easier access to engage with our asking price and our home, and to progress further in our sales progression, only then they may be more invested and prepared to negotiate or make an offer.
+Simply put - for some buyers, our home only has one chance to make a great first impression!

-• The temptation to overprice may stem from seller sentiment and bias, which can not only greatly hinder one’s chances of being able to sell for the best price, but also one’s chances of being able to sell at all!
+The temptation to over ambitiously price may stem from seller sentiment and bias, which can not only greatly hinder one’s chances of being able to sell for the best price, but also one’s chances of being able to sell at all!

-Based on these points, I would never advise that it’s a good idea to price our home above the market value.
+Based on these points, I would never advise that it’s a good idea to over ambitiously price or overprice our home.
 Rather, I would advise that it’s far better to price our home correctly from the outset, as this is the more effective and prudent strategy to not only maximise our chances of securing a sale, but also for the best price, especially from a time value standpoint!

 Time value - the relationship between price and timing